Understanding Mastery Cut Scores

 3 TIER MASTERY CUT SCORES

-The recommendation for 3 tier mastery levels follows the "80/50" split rule of Mastery Learning.
+The Mastery Connect default for 3 tier mastery levels follows an "80/50" split.

 Mastery = 80-100%